 Local Government Fundamentals

 Are you new to working in local government?
 Have you transitioned into a new position?
 If so, this course may be right for you.
-Local Government Fundamentals covers the fundamental laws and concepts pertinent to county and municipal government.
-The goal of this course is to help those who work in local government feel more confident in their understanding of how local governments function at a fundamental level.
+Local Government Fundamentals covers the laws and concepts pertinent to county and municipal government.
+This course aims to help those who work in local government feel more confident in their understanding of how local governments function at a fundamental level.

 The course includes six sessions that cover the following areas: